rickb777/enumeration/README.md

     - the name of the Go package.
 If omitted, the directory of the output will be used (which becomes mandatory therefore).

+ * `-lc`
+    - convert to lower case the string representations of the enumeration values.

+ * `-uc`
+    - convert to upper case the string representations of the enumeration values.

  * `-f`
-    - force output generation; if this is not set the output file is only produced when it is older than the dependencies
+    - force output generation; if this is not set the output file is only produced when it is is absent or when it is older than the input file.

  * `-v`
     - verbose info messages